WebOrigami/origami/Contributing.md

 ## Developing

 Before embarking on a non-trivial feature idea, it's a good idea to solicit feedback from someone.
-Contacting [Jan Miksovsky](https://jan.miksovsky.com) or posting on the [Web Origami chat room](https://weborigami.zulipchat.com/login/) are good places to start.
+The [Web Origami chat room](https://weborigami.zulipchat.com/login/) is an excellent place to start, or contact [Jan Miksovsky](https://jan.miksovsky.com/contact).

 ### Setup